nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.6.
 Endpoint validation**

-The aud field MUST match the registered endpoint from which the authorization server is responding.
+The **aud** field MUST match the registered endpoint from which the authorization server is responding.
 This prevents the use of the JWT at any other endpoint.

 **5.2.1.7.
 Validate legal base**

-The iss fields contains the identifier of the actor, the sub field contains the identifier of the custodian and the sid field contains the identifier for the subject.
+The **iss** fields contains the identifier of the actor, the **sub** field contains the identifier of the custodian and the **sid** field contains the identifier for the subject.
 A known legal base SHOULD be present at the authorization server/resource server side for this triple.
-If a particular resource may be accessed for the given triple is not yet known and MUST be checked when accessing the resource.
-If no sid field is present, this check can be skipped.
+If a particular resource may be accessed MUST be checked when accessing the resource.
+If no **sid** field is present, this check can be skipped.

-**5.2.1.8.
-Additional validations**

-It might be possible due to the addition of the con field that additional validations can take place.
-The contents of the con field can only be derived from the contents of the registered legal base.

 #### 5.2.2.
 Error responses